en_USEnglish

 Mobile IDE

-Finally, with the growth of mobile programming, FDI for the mobile application development are also becoming more common.
+Finally, with the growth of mobile programming, IDEs for mobile application development are also becoming more commonplace.

 Tips for working efficiently with an IDE